What It’s Really Like To Live With High-Functioning Depression

 “

-The first step towards recognizing my symptoms and advocating for myself was simply admitting that it was okay for me to believe myself — even if no one else did.
+The first step towards recognising my symptoms and advocating for myself was simply admitting that it was okay for me to believe myself — even if no one else did.

 ”